Intern/ Volunteer Resesarch Position - Updated 29 August 2013

-Consumer awareness campaign at an international environmental NGO
+Food awareness campaign at an International Environmental NGO

 Are you interested in using your skills to promote the environment, sustainable food practices, and greater awareness among consumers and restaurants?
 This internship opportunity will not only enable you to build new skills and strengthen your resume, it will enable you to make a valuable contribution to the environment and to the peoples of the developing world.

 forests are among the most bio-diverse habitats on earth and home to the last

 large wild population of Bengal tigers.
 They are also among the most efficient

 absorbers of carbon in the world, are the nurseries for marine life, filter out